Recognize the warning signs and file a report.

 All TTAM team members have received professional training in threat assessment and management.
 Common basic training helps to ensure consistency in procedures used in assessing these critical situations.

-TTAM members, trained in assessing and taking action regarding threatening behavior or direct threats, receive your referral, assess the information and make a decision about whether the community member will be further assessed or other action is indicated.
+TTAM members, trained in assessing and taking action regarding threatening behavior or direct threats, receive your referral, assess the information, and make a decision about whether the community member will be further assessed or another action is indicated.
 However, reporting concerning behavior is the most critical step.
-To make a TTAM referral, please contact University Police (see sidebar); use the TTAM group email, or use EthicsPoint.
-During business hours you can contact a TTAM team member.
+To make a TTAM referral, please contact University Police (see sidebar); use the TTAM group email, or use Awareity, the threat assessment, and the management reporting system.

 If the team determines that the community member’s behavior warrants intervention by the team, the community member will be contacted and instructed to participate in an assessment.